A New Approach for Saving NW Salmon?

 The National Oceanic and Atmospheric Administration (NOAA) has named two neutral, university-based groups to interview and assess all sides' views in the salmon debate.
 The move is widely seen as a positive alternative to many years of court showdowns about saving salmon versus generating hydroelectric power.

 "I feel as if I'm one of those stakeholders, being a farmer who ships grain down the river.
-If a group of stakeholders is going to sit down, agriculture needs to be included in that."
+If a group of stakeholders is going to sit down, agriculture needs to be included in that.
+I know it's important that farmers of Whitman County get a voice."

 Conservation groups have long said they believe roundtable discussions would make headway for salmon recovery, and have released statements saying they hope this process is a start.
 The report, called a “Situation Assessment,” should be ready in the summer.

-The new approach doesn't change the fact that a federal judge in Portland threw out the feds' most recent salmon-recovery plan, known as a Biological Opinion.
+The new approach doesn't change the fact that a federal judge in Portland, Ore., threw out the feds' most recent salmon-recovery plan, known as a Biological Opinion.
 It was the third in a row considered inadequate, and the deadline for a new plan is in 2014.

 Marc Kraznowsky, communications director for the Northwest Energy Coalition, says he hopes the two efforts go hand in hand.